TimDorsman/pizzaria/README.md

 I mainly focused on the front-end and it's made with react

+#### Why is it called pizzaria and not pizzeria?

+You gotta be unique in this world, i don't wanna get copyright striked by *Antica Pizzeria Port'Alba*

 ## How do i run this project?

 ### Available Scripts